 Here's what you can do if you find yourself on the wrong side of a deadline.

 - Consider community college Community colleges' purpose is to make higher education possible for a larger swath of the population.
 One way of doing that is by giving students plenty of time to apply.
 Applications for fall enrollment at public two-year colleges are often due in July or August, well past when students have heard back from four-year colleges.
 Community college credits also are frequently designed to transfer to four-year universities, so students need not commit to attending for two years.

 - Seek out schools with late or rolling admissions If starting in the fall is more important than getting into a first-choice school, then check out our College Application Search Tool for some options.
 Keep in mind, however, that at crunch time, you may be out of luck in terms of securing on-campus housing or financial aid.

 - Apply for a spring start Not every college enrolls freshmen in the spring.
 But many community and some four-year colleges have spring starts.
 Waiting just a single term to enroll can be beneficial if colleges have separate financial aid deadlines for that term — in other words, some colleges set money aside specifically for spring starts, rather than giving away all their funds in the fall.

 - Take a gap year The gap year — a year off from school between high school graduation and college enrollment — is becoming more and more common.
 And for students who choose to volunteer, intern, travel or work in their desired fields, these experiences can actually strengthen their applications going forward.

 - Call the admissions office (but only if you have a great excuse) Some websites recommend calling the admissions office, but Gupta says, “Honestly, this is a big no-no. They could call the office, but it will not make a good first impression.”
 Goodnow concurs.
 “And what's your excuse?
 You've known about the deadline for a year, so there is fair warning that you might not get a lot of sympathy.
 However, if you were recently in a car accident or had emergency surgery or you had to move out of your home due to a flood, make sure the admissions department knows that.
 Communicate not only the details of your circumstance, but also how much you want to apply to the school.”

-Keeping in mind that missing the deadline won't endear you to an admissions committee, students with valid excuses should not wait until after the deadline has passed to contact the school.
+- Ask for the extension before the deadline Keeping in mind that missing the deadline won't endear you to an admissions committee, students with valid excuses should not wait until after the deadline has passed to contact the school.
 “If you're close to the deadline and think you can't make it, call the admissions office before the deadline passes and ask for an extension,” says Goodnow.
 “Your chances are better if you ask before that deadline.”

 - Check out College Openings Update Every May, the NACAC publishes a list of schools who are still accepting applicants for the upcoming school year.
 Students who see schools they like on the list can apply without getting the side eye from admission committees.

 - Transfer your energy elsewhere “If you missed one school's deadline,” says Goodnow, “look for another school that you can make your priority and put all effort in.
 Transferring to that first school is always an option, though you should try to be positive about the schools that are still accepting students and focus on your chances with them.”

 - Plan for the next round Students who miss a deadline have a head start on the next admission cycle.
 “They should look into making sure their essays and resumes are strong, and they may want to add a college or two to their lists,” says Gupta.
 “But don't forget the next deadline — that's for sure!”